Covering complexions.

 Notes on partially exposed carbon.

-We opted to apply primer on the upright sections under the hood.
-Our rationale was centered around hood panel gaps; as with the OEM fenders, we expected to be able to see ever so slightly the lack of paint on this section.
+We opted to apply primer on the vertical sections under the hood.
+Our rationale was centered around hood panel gaps.

 This was something I wanted to avoid - this car's quasi complete carbon body is on a need-to-know basis across all panels except the roof.